Blog Posts in April 2018

 EVPN Route Target Considerations in EBGP Environment

-The proponents of the “let’s run EVPN over EBGP underlay” idea often ignore an interesting challenge: EVPN advocates use of automatically-generated Route Targets, which might not work when every leaf switch uses a different AS number.
+The proponents of the “let’s run EVPN over EBGP underlay” idea often ignore an interesting challenge: EVPN advocates the use of automatically-generated Route Targets, which might not work when every leaf switch uses a different AS number.

 I explored this particular can of worms in the EVPN Route Target Considerations section of the Using BGP in a Data Center Leaf-and-Spine Fabric saga.